ippoippo/go-servemux-lt/presentation/presentation.md

   - Larger projects with more complex middleware and routing requirements, I would still probably stick with Echo for now, and watch what else emerges.
 - Recently (in the last 4 days), I found "Michi".
   - [https://github.com/go-michi/michi](https://github.com/go-michi/michi)
+  - May be worth considering
+  - I've also asked the Echo developers about this approach.